 - Pacific Oaks strongly supports and encourages learning that is intrinsically motivated.

 Learning outcomes, developed through faculty conversations and meetings, identify what our students should know and be able to do—knowledge, skills, and values—after completing our programs.
-College learning outcomes are imbedded in course content and the teaching methods employed by Pacific Oaks faculty.
+College learning outcomes are embedded in course content and the teaching methods employed by Pacific Oaks faculty.

 Institutional Learning Outcomes